Horbenkodev/hugo-blog/content/posts/10-ways-to-help-anxious-students-with-elearning/index.md

 Roberta Valverde, eLearning developer emphasizes the need for course developers to make it easier for anxious learners to succeed in their programs:

-> *"Some anxiety disorders, such as panic and social anxiety, increase as people grow older.
+> Some anxiety disorders, such as panic and social anxiety, increase as people grow older.
 When we put these people under the stress of learning and showing results, their adrenaline levels rise.
 They experience physical symptoms that interfere with the way they process information.
-By making online learning programs more accessible, we'll help them overcome these issues."*
+By making online learning programs more accessible, we'll help them overcome these issues.

 How exactly can we make eLearning more accessible to anxious students?